You've just spent a year of your life and a whole lot of your (or other people's) money building an online marketplace platform.

 - Buyers primarily want to buy.
 This means searching for the best products and purchasing them quickly.

 - The platform connects buyers with sellers and generates revenue doing it.
-This means offering the right tools and being optimized for sales.
+This means having the right tools to support your marketplace business model.

 Sounds about right?
 Now, the features: